 Getting through the first trimester after experiencing baby loss is extremely difficult.
 Some women may find it easier than I did.
 Others may struggle more.
-How you react is completely personal and natural to you.
+How you react to this stressful situation is completely personal and natural to you.

-Do whatever will help you get through these first few months of pregnancy.
+Do whatever will help you to get through these first few months of pregnancy.

 It’s hard.
 But whatever happens, you’ll be okay.